 - Yes, we will help in any way we can.
 Whether it is helping you secure a short-term license if necessary, to meeting movers, utility companies, advising on furnishings, etc. We can have a My 2nd Home representative help guide you quickly and smoothly through the process.

 - What kind of contract do I need to sign?

 - Our contract is straight forward and we believe it should not have any unnecessary clauses.
-It includes a 30 day out clause for any reason, and if you are not happy with the service you can leave with a month's notice.
+We ask that you give us a year to establish a rental history, but the contract includes a 30 day out clause for any reason, and if you are not happy with the service you can leave with a month's notice.
 We will be sending a copy of our agreement for your review.

 - Do I have to commit to a certain amount of availability?